Healthy Coping Skills for Teens

 empower-teenagers-with-strategies-for-emotional-well-being-7655679

-These statistics are informative and frightening.
-They point to the need for parents to see the early signs of adolescent substance use in order to help teens find a way forward that protects them and helps them build a life free from addiction and mental health challenges.
-One of the earlier signs of substance use in adolescents is change.
-Changes that often occur include:
+These statistics can be frightening.
+Moreover, they point to the need for parents to notice the early signs of adolescent substance use to help teens find a way forward that protects them and helps them build a life free from addiction and mental health challenges.

 • Withdrawing from family